BREAKING: Human remains found in Ohio County, says sheriff

 UPDATE: Jan.
 5, 2023, 5:34 p.m.

-Ohio County Sheriff Tom Howard confirms to 7News that human remains were found in the search of the Ohio County location.
+Ohio County Sheriff Tom Howard confirms to 7News that human remains were found in the search of an Ohio County location on Thursday.

+The sheriff said the remains were taken to Kepner Funeral Home and that the medical examiner is on the way there.

+Howard says it appears that the remains were at the Leopold Avenue scene for “awhile.”

 OHIO COUNTY, W.Va.
 (WTRF) —